marinasatsyk/client_open_weather_app/README.md

 [![forthebadge](https://forthebadge.com/images/badges/uses-git.svg)](https://forthebadge.com)

 # Student project Open weather App: Client part
 This is a a meteo application that allows you to see the current weather, the hourly forecast for 4 dys and weather forecast for 16 days.
 In addition, the application allows  you to receive  historical data in a given location.
 The application provides2 user prfiles: a user and administator whith differet access levels.
-Th env file is required to run the application.
+Th env files are required to run the application.
 This repo contains all the source code to run the application.

 ## 1. General information